-Figures 1-3 depict the radial profiles of mean Mixture fraction, temperature and one major species (O2) using different PV.
-As observed from the figures that the predictions are not sensitive to the different combinations of PV, thereby not showing any significant differences in results.
+Figures 1, 2, and 3 depict the radial profiles of mean mixture fraction, temperature, and one major species (O_2) using different PVs.
+As observed from the figures, the predictions are not sensitive to the different combinations of PV, thereby not showing any significant differences in results.